tizianrein/fsta/README.md

 If you reference this repository in research or teaching:

-> Rein, Tizian (2025). *FSTA – From Structure To Action: A Framework for AI-Assisted Repair Workflows.*
+> Rein, Tizian (2025). *From Structure To Action: Machine Reasoning and the Logics of Repair.*
 > Technical University of Munich, Chair of Digital Fabrication.

 ---